waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Officer in Route 32 Gatehouse:** Said "RUINS OF ALPH".
 - **Route 32 Sign at (13, 5):** Reads 'ROUTE 32, VIOLET CITY - AZALEA TOWN'.
 - **GRAMPS in Route 36 Gatehouse:** Mentioned the strange tree was the reason fewer people were visiting the RUINS OF ALPH.
+- **FISHER on Ecruteak City (9, 22):** Heard a rumor that the Pokémon at the Olivine Lighthouse is sick.

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.